pHo9UBenaA/chrome-extension-doc-snapshot/__snapshot__/devtools-panels.md

 ### ExtensionPanel

-Represents a panel created by extension.
+Represents a panel created by an extension.

 #### Properties